brendanobra/ecoflow-prometheus-exporter/README.md

 optional:

-`ARRAY_CAPACITY` - the nominal production capacity of the charging source in watts (for example 1000 for a 1000 watt solar array)
+`ARRAY_CAPACITY` - (default 1000) the nominal production capacity of the charging source in watts (for example 1000 for a 1000 watt solar array)

-`POLLING_INTERVAL_SECONDS` - the interval to poll the Ecoflow APIs
+`POLLING_INTERVAL_SECONDS` - (default 30 seconds) the interval to poll the Ecoflow APIs

 example of running docker image: